jsuarez-dev/PicShare-project/README.md

 In these classes we work with admin interface that django give to us to create and modify data objects from the data base.
 Also we customize the admin interface to create profiles in an easier way

+### Class 12
+In this class, we created the Post model and configure the a static folder to allocate the pictures.